 Every case is different and treatment time will depend on the specific orthodontic concerns being corrected.
 We have varying lengths of treatment, some as short as 4-6 months.
 Full orthodontic treatment plans can be 12 months, 18 months or 24-30 months depending on the type of treatment needed.
 After an initial consultation, Dr. Drabik can provide a much more accurate estimate.

 I do not want to wear dark metal brackets and wires.
 Is there another option?

 Absolutely!
 Dr. Drabik understands the importance of esthetics for many teenage and adult patients.
 This is why he offers a wide variety of orthodontic services beyond traditional braces.
 Clear/ceramic braces are the exact same bracket as a metal bracket but they are tooth colored so they are less noticeable.
 Invisalign® is a series of plastic aligners which are virtually invisible.
 Contact our office to explore all the treatment options available!

 Will braces hurt?

-Generally, the level of discomfort associated with orthodontic treatment is low.
+Generally, the level of discomfort associated with orthodontic treatment in Webster is low.
 Many patients will experience some soreness following the initial placement of their braces or after inserting their first aligner.
 This discomfort should only last a few days and is easily managed with over-the-counter medication like Advil or Tylenol.
 Routine adjustment appointments do not normally cause the same level of soreness.